 Still, on this particular November night, passersby could see the dark old buildings coming alive, somehow pulsating with a rhythm that changed slightly every now and then.
 The same peculiar phenomenon happened the next night as well.
 And the night after that.

 As some passersby worked up the courage to approach the building and went around the corner to the main entrance, they found something utterly unexpecting, something that would rattle their very core and forever change their notion of what other people are.
-It turned out that someone had organized a Samba Festival.
+It turned out that someone had organised a Samba Festival.
 With more than 40 hours of intense dance workshops taking place over the weekend, where people thrived in Latin rhythms, the festival assaulted every notion one might have of Norrland, the peripheral part of Sweden that only covers 68 per cent of the nation.

 As you already know, Norrland plays a crucial role in transitioning to a climate-neutral society.
 Producing clean energy to meet Sweden's growing energy needs, producing fossil-free steel for the world's industries, and producing batteries for future cars are three concrete and significant contributions from Norrland.
 Each of them has investment plans amounting to unimaginable amounts, many billions.